HOME

 Brewery Le Febre

-This location is connected to the rumour of Hitler being homosexual.
-All I can say is that the location itself is indeed a location that has something to do with the German troops.
-The Erinnerungsblätter of the List Regiment (Solleder, 1932) mention it.
+This location is connected to the rumour of Hitler being a homosexual.
+All that can be said is that the location is indeed a location Fournes that had to do with the German troops of WW1.
+The Erinnerungsblätter of the List Regiment (Solleder, 1932) mention the location.
 Hitler must have been there, since the village is not that big.
-But that is, off course, of his possible feelings for the male gender.
+But that is, off course, no proof of Hitler’s assumed feelings for the male gender.

 Chateau/ Schloss

 The Erinnerungsblätter of the List Regiment (Solleder, 1932) mention the castle of Fournes as a place where German troops of commanders were stationed.
-Hitler must have been there, since he brought messages around.
+According to Weber (2010) Hitler worked at the castle of Fromelles (and not Founes) for three days and at the regiment headquarters in Fournes for three days a week.
+Where the castle was, remains a mystery.

 Unterstand